How Activists Are Creating A "Queer Response” To The Coronavirus Pandemic

-Gay activists played a huge role in bringing the AIDS crisis into public consciousness; they staged massive die-ins on the steps of the Capitol, took to the streets in huge numbers, and demanded funding so they could receive the care and treatment they needed while their community dealt with an existential crisis.
+Gay activists played a huge role in bringing the AIDS crisis into public consciousness; they staged massive die-ins on the steps of the Capitol, took to the streets in huge numbers, and demanded funding so they could receive the care and treatment they needed while their community dealt with a crisis.
 Now, queer activists — including ACT UP, the group credited with many of the most famous direct actions during the AIDS epidemic — are taking action again, in the face of the coronavirus pandemic.

 Queer activists have been protesting and organizing around a variety of issues related to how coronavirus is impacting their community.
 During one protest, activists “wore masks that had ACT UP's logo with the words 'Silence equals death' and the pink triangle to connect this activism to a long period of organizing within the LGBTQ community that saved millions of lives.
 ACT UP is credited with saving millions of lives when the rest of society and the government failed to act,” Natalie James, co-founder of the Reclaim Pride Coalition told Refinery29.
 “We were trying to draw the analogy not between the diseases, but the queer response of activism and the fact that there was an essential queer response during the AIDS crisis, and we were trying to be inspired by that and emulate that.”